+From your Administration page you can go to “My Student Users” and you have complete control of your student accounts users.
 Students do not have their own account.
 A single account consists of one or more administrators with many student users.
 All administrators and students share the items purchased for an account.
 Before a student can use an account an administrator must log in to the website.
-The admin can then create new student users for the account or select a student to enter the Lab.
+The administrator can then create new student users for the account or select a student to enter the Lab.

 From your Administration page you can go into “Account” > “My Purchases” and cancel your subscription.

 Yes!
 Our evaluations measure the degree of automaticity on the different skills that are required for proficient reading.
 Our evaluations pinpoint where it is in the process of reading that automaticity is breaking down.
 Skill Building activities can then be focused at the identified weak point.
-By looking at the pattern of proficiency across all of the tasks in an evaluations a number of reading problems can be identified.
+By looking at the pattern of proficiency across all of the tasks in an evaluations a number of different reading problems can be identified.

 Knowing the source of a problem often makes it easier to come up with a strategy to deal with the problem.
 It would be important to test your child if you are trying to get services for your child at a school.
 You can use the report from the evaluation to support your request for services.
 However, it may be appropriate to skip the evaluation and go straight to Skill Builder.
 Our Skill Builder exercises focus on sight recognition and work effectively with most common reading problems.

 There does need to be someone present to score any task that requires a SPACEBAR press response.
-The only tasks that do not require a SPACEBAR press are the comprehension tasks.
-The computer cannot reliably detect what was said.
+The only tasks that do not require a SPACEBAR press are the comprehension tasks and some of the tasks for younger students.
+The computer cannot reliably detect whether a spoken response was correct or incorrect (believe us, we have tried).
 Speech recognition software has not developed to the point where the little subtleties in speech that make an answer incorrect can be detected.
 A “scorer” must be present to indicate the correctness of responses.